top of page

 Stipend: $750

-You could be one of the 12 highly qualified students who get to attend this prestigious, highly selective program.
+You could be one of the 12 highly qualified students selected to attend this highly selective program.
 With physics being one of the program’s tracks, you could work on an astrophysics research project.
-If you’re looking for a program focused on hands-on practical research that also allows you to hone critical thinking skills and explore career options with the faculty, then this is an ideal option.
+If you’re looking for a program focused on research that allows you to hone critical thinking skills, then this is an ideal option.
+To learn more about this program, check out our complete guide here.

 Location: Facility for Rare Isotope Beams, Michigan State University